Kriegslustig/meteor-redact/CONCEPT.md

 }
 ```

-A document must have `title`, `draft`, `createdAt`, `createdBy` and `las tPublishedAt` attributes.
-When the document doesn't have a `public` attribute, it won't be displayed in the front-end.
-Extensions may extend this schema. `draft` and `public` are arrays of objects, called _elements_, which can have any number of attributes.
+A document must have `_title`, `_draft`, `_createdAt`, `_createdBy` and `_lastPublishedAt` attributes.
+When the document doesn't have a `_public` attribute, it won't be displayed in the front-end.
+Extensions may extend this schema. `_draft` and `_public` are arrays of objects, called _elements_, which can have any number of attributes.
 Each must have `_type`, `_html` and `_id` attributes.
 They can also have a `_locked` attribute, which must be and id of a user.
 It is set when a user edits an _element_.
 The `_type` attribute is the name of a _module_ defined by an extension.
 The Redact core does not include any modules.
 The `_html` attribute is displayed to the editor/user.
 Other attributes are defined by _modules_.
+Attributes added by extension CANNOT have an underscore as a first character.
+This is to insure forwards compatibility

 ## Structure
 ```